 (8) Mol Nutr Food Res.
 2010 Dec;54(12):1773-80. doi: 10.1002/mnfr.201000019.

 (9) Journal of Nutrition 2013 Apr;143(4):430-6. doi: 10.3945/jn.112.169771.
 Epub 2013 Jan 30.

-(10) Godycki-Cwirko M, Krol M, Krol B, Zwolinska A, Kolodziejczyk K, Kasielski M, Padula G, Grebowski J, Kazmierska P, Miatkowski M, Markowski J, Nowak D. Uric acid but not apple polyphenols is responsible for the rise of plasma antioxidant activity after apple juice consumption in healthy subjects.
+(10) Godycki-Cwirko M, Krol M, Krol B, Zwolinska A, Kolodziejczyk K, Kasielski M, Padula G, Grabowski J, Kazmierska P, Miatkowski M, Markowski J, Nowak D. Uric acid but not apple polyphenols are responsible for the rise of plasma antioxidant activity after apple juice consumption in healthy subjects.
 J Am Coll Nutr.
 2010 Aug;29(4):397-406.